Hidden Integrality and Semi-random Robustness of SDP Relaxation for Sub-Gaussian Mixture Model: Introduction

 \subsubsection{Consequences}

-When the SNR is sufficiently large, the above results imply that the SDP solutions are integral and exact up to numerical errors, hence recovering (sometimes improving) existing results on exact recovery as a special case.
-Moreover, if the SNR is low and the SDP solutions are fractional, one may obtain an explicit clustering from the SDP solutions via a simple, optimization-free rounding procedure.
+When the SNR is sufficiently large, the above results imply that the SDP solutions are integral and exact up to numerical errors, hence recovering existing results on exact recovery as a special case.
+If the SNR is low and the SDP solutions are fractional, one may obtain an explicit clustering from the SDP solutions via a simple, optimization-free rounding procedure.
 We show that the error of this explicit clustering (in terms of the fraction of points misclassified) is also bounded by the error of the Oracle IP and hence also decays exponentially in the SNR (Theorem~\ref{thm:cluster_error_rate}).
 As a consequence, we obtain sufficient conditions for misclassifying at most $\delta$ fraction of the points for any given $\delta\in[0,1]$.
-Finally, we show that the SDP solutions also lead to an efficient estimator of the cluster \emph{centers}, for which estimation error bounds are established (Theorem~\ref{thm:mean_estimation_error}).

-Significantly, our results often match and sometimes improve upon state-of-the-art performance guarantees in settings for which known results exist, and lead to new guarantees in other less studied settings of SGMMs.
-For instance, a corollary of our results shows that under the Stochastic Ball Model, SDP achieves meaningful (sometimes exact) recovery even when the center separation $\minsep$ is as small as $O(\sqrt{1/\vecdim})$, where $\vecdim$ is the dimension (Section~\ref{sec:ball_model}).
-For high dimensional settings, this bound generalizes existing results that focus on exact recovery and require $\minsep=\Omega(1)$.
-Detailed discussions of the implications of our results and comparison with existing ones will be provided after we state our main theorems.
+Significantly, our results often match and sometimes improve upon state-of-the-art performance guarantees in settings for which known results exist, and lead to new guarantees in other less studied settings of SGMM.
+For instance, a corollary of our results shows that under the Stochastic Ball Model, SDP achieves non-trivial (sometimes exact) cluster recovery even when the center separation $\minsep$ is as small as $O(\sqrt{1/\vecdim})$, where $\vecdim$ is the dimension (Section~\ref{sec:ball_model}).
+For high dimensional settings, this bound goes beyond existing results that only consider exact recovery and require $\minsep=\Omega(1)$.
+We discuss the implications of our results in details and compare with existing ones after we state the main theorems.

-\subsubsection{The ``global-to-local'' phenomenon}
+\subsubsection{The ``Global-to-Local'' Phenomenon}